JonasLeonhard/Experimentelles-Webdesign/README.md

 # Experimentelles-Webdesign
-A small Webpage with 3 experimental Webdesigns using Vanilla Javascript.
+Webpages with experimental Webdesigns using Vanilla Javascript.